-Unfortunately, we have not written any dedicated articles on the features offered in Fedora 38 (which is out of the scope of this site), but you can check this well written blog or YouTube video.
+Unfortunately, we have not written any dedicated articles on the features offered in Fedora 40 (which is out of the scope of this site), but you can check out this well-written blog or YouTube video.

-In this article, you will learn how to upgrade from Fedora 37 to 38 from your terminal or desktop environment in a matter of seconds.
+In this article, you will learn how to upgrade from Fedora 39 to 40 using your terminal or desktop environment in a matter of seconds.

 Tutorial Details